-• eBudde accounts for each Girl Scout's (family's) financial responsibility, and troops should record cookies assigned to Girl Scouts and girl payments received via the GIRL ORDERS tab.

-Package assignments and payment should be recorded daily to keep the troop's inventory up to date and to keep the girl's information as accurate as possible. so families know where their Girl Scouts are in sales, and so that GSGLA can proactively monitor rewards levels to order them as early as possible.
+- eBudde accounts for each girl's (family's) financial responsibility, and troops should record cookies assigned to girls and girl payments received via the GIRL ORDERS tab. - Package assignments and payment should be recorded daily to keep the troop's inventory up to date and to keep the girl's information as accurate as possible.

-GSGLA suggests that troops assign cookies early and often to help keep track of the troop's inventory and girl payments, and to track each Girl Scout's progress towards rewards.
+GSGLA suggests that troops assign cookies early and often to help keep track of the troop's inventory and girl payments, and to track the girls' progress towards rewards.
 This will help you stay on top of additional cookies that the troop has left to sell.

-- Click the GIRL ORDERS tab. - Select the Girl Scout by clicking her name. - Select +Order (to add or remove product) or +Payment (to track money received from the Girl Scout). - A new form will open. - Enter an optional comment (date the Girl Scout picked up cookies or made a payment) in the Comment box.
-(Note: entering something meaningful in the Comment box is a best-practice for later tracking.) - o Enter number of cookies by variety or payment in the other fields. - To remove cookies from a Girl Scout's inventory or the troop link, simply add a minus sign (-) before the number of packages.
-The cookies will be put back into the troop's inventory and can be assigned to another Girl Scout. - Click Save when you are finished. - Tip: the Difference line at the bottom of the screen should be zero for each type of cookie at the end of the program. - Note: Never remove an order entry from eBudde or zero it out.
+- Click the GIRL ORDERS tab. - Select the Girl Scout by clicking her name. - Select +Order (to add or remove product) or +Payment (to track money received from the Girl Scout). - A new form will open. - Enter an optional comment (date the Girl Scout picked up cookies or made a payment) in the Comment box. - o Enter number of cookies by variety or payment in the other fields. - o To remove cookies from a Girl Scout's inventory or the troop link, simply add a minus sign (-) before the number of packages.
+The cookies will be put back into the troop's inventory and can be assigned to another girl. - Click Save when you are finished. - Tip: the Difference line at the bottom of the screen should be zero for each type of cookie at the end of the program. - Note: Never remove an order entry from eBudde or zero it out.
 If you need to make an adjustment to a Girl Scout's record, enter a new transaction that accounts for the difference and include a note in the Comment box.